nori-dot-eco/contract-state-util/README.md

 Most of the logic is in `lib/contracts.js`.

 It works by using a dynamic contract getter, `contractFunc` via `getContractState()`, on all defined truffle artifacts and invoking `.call()` on each variable that is public.
-However, its current incarnation does not work on advanced types such as `enums, structs, or arrays`.
+However, its current incarnation does not work on advanced types such as `enums or structs`. `array` and `mapping` types are mocked until support is added to dynamically call via manual user request.

 ---